HugoSchweke/QSproteome_protocol/README.md

 # Aims
 [Go to the top](#Table-of-contents)

 QSPROTEOME is a free standalone and easy-to-use command-line interface (CLI) software that detect homo-oligomerization from AlphaFold homodimeric predictions.
+The pipeline proposed here can:
+1- Calculate a probability score that the homodimer given in input is a physiological one.
+2- Detect the symmetry, if any, of the proposed assembly and reconstruct the full size complex.
-The user can use the structure of these predictions to reconstruct full length AlphaFold homomeric complexes.
+3- Optionnally, the user can use this full size complex as a template to model the full size complex with AlphaFold Big Bang (?)

 </div>